 Due to his many impressive credentials, John was offered several teaching positions at prestigious universities and industry teaching bodies before deciding to join Saint Francis University in Loretto, Pennsylvania as an associate professor of Cybersecurity.
 As the University’s Cyber Defense and Forensics Coordinator, he was responsible for the development of their information security programs and spent his time ensuring their curriculum was the most diverse on offer.

 In just three short years, John and his team created more than 14 specialised cybersecurity courses covering everything from digital forensics, dark web analysis and open-source intelligence gathering to complex online investigations, blockchain examination and cryptocurrency analysis.
 His work with the University was even recognised as an authority on the subject by both the National Security Agency and the Department of Homeland Security and was approved as a Designated Program of Study in Digital Forensics.

-Since leaving Saint Francis, John has worked as the Director of Training for the Center for International Cyber Intelligence (CI2) whilst also serving on their board of directors.
-He also lent his services as a guest-lecturer to the Dickinson Law School in Carlisle, Pennsylvania and conducted several multi-day training sessions teaching blockchain and cryptocurrency analysis techniques to agents and analysts from the Drug Enforcement Agency (DEA).
+John has also worked as the Director of Training for the Center for International Cyber Intelligence (CI2) whilst also serving on their board of directors.
+He also lent his services as a guest lecturer to the Dickinson Law School in Carlisle, Pennsylvania and conducted several multi-day training sessions teaching blockchain and cryptocurrency analysis techniques to agents and analysts from the Drug Enforcement Agency (DEA).